SAP/abap-cleaner/docs/rules/DdlAlignDataSourcesRule.md

     left outer to one join I_FourthSource2( P_AnyParam   : 'any literal' P_OtherParam : 42 ) as FourthAlias on AnyAlias.AnyField = FourthAlias.OtherField

-  association [0..*] to I_FifthSource2 as _FifthAlias on _FifthAlias.AnyField = AnyAlias.AnyField
+  association of one to many I_FifthSource2 as _FifthAlias on _FifthAlias.AnyField = AnyAlias.AnyField

-  association [0..1] to I_SixthSourceWithLongName2 as _SixthAlias on  _SixthAlias.AnyField   = AnyAlias.AnyField
+  association of exact one to one I_SixthSourceWithLongName2 as _SixthAlias on  _SixthAlias.AnyField   = AnyAlias.AnyField
                                                                             and _SixthAlias.OtherField = AnyAlias.OtherField
                                                                             and _SixthAlias.ThirdField = ThirdAlias.ThirdField

 {
   key AnyAlias.AnyField,